Brand Showcase: Volume 1

-Tony’s have remained righteous without clambering up the all-too-fallible ivory tower by remaining true to their tagline: Crazy about chocolate, serious about people.
+Tony’s have remained righteous without clambering up the ever-fallible ivory tower by remaining true to their tagline: Crazy about chocolate, serious about people.
 There is levity, colour and cheek to their branding, though they never lose sight of the humanitarian endgame at their core.

-The design of a Tony’s Chocolonely bar is a thing of beauty, an explosion of vibrant colour—distinctive palettes assigned to their unique and wide-ranging flavours—with towering Wonka-esque lettering ensuring that Tony’s stands out on the shelf.
+The design of a Tony’s Chocolonely bar is a thing of beauty, an explosion of vibrant colour—distinctive palettes assigned to their unique and wide-ranging flavours—with towering Willy Wonka-esque lettering ensuring that Tony’s stands out on the shelf.
 And that’s all before you open them up.

 First-time Tony’s buyers may be surprised by the initial sight of the chocolate itself.
 Not because it looks delicious—that’s to be expected—but because unlike your average chocolate bar, it’s not constructed into simplistic, evenly distributed segments.
 Rather, a Tony’s bar uses symbolism to form its shape.
 Unequally divided pieces are used to represent the unequally divided cocoa supply chain.
-This sets up a springboard for conversation in buyers as to the reason why.
+This sets up a springboard of conversation in buyers as to the reason why.
 Again, Tony’s are taking a stance and making a message but doing it in untraditional ways.

 The bar’s wrapper makes no allusions to the fact that it is an impact company first and foremost; it trusts its design and word of mouth to attract people on merit.
 But then, once inside, there is also a message imprinted explaining the company’s mission statement.
 This message, as with all of Tony’s messaging, is not done with judgement or to talk down, instead to open a conversation.
 Tony’s are very clear that they are not trying to put other chocolate companies out of business; they want them to change their practises and join them in the fight to make modern slavery and child exploitation a thing of the past.